elixir-lang/elixir/docs/5_macros.md

     iex> quote do: x
     { :x, 0, :quoted }

-Notice that the third element is :quoted.
+Notice that the third element is `:quoted`.
 It means that x may be a function call with 0 arguments or a variable coming from a quote.
 On the other hand, an unquoted variable would have the third element equals to nil.
 Let's consider this final example:

     defmodule Hygiene do
       defmacro quoted(x) do